Types Of Stairs Used In Buildings

 Stairs are the most important components in a building.
 They are used to access various floors.
-There are different types of stairs used in commercial as well as residendial buildings.
-In this article, I will discuss various stair types used in building.
+There are different types of stairs such as spiral stairs, dog legged stairs, open newel stairs, etc, used in commercial, residential buildings, and industrial buildings.

-The different types of staircase have been discussed below.
+The detailed classification of staircase is discussed below.

-Depending upon the various arrangement of steps, stairs can be classified into following types:
+Depending upon the various arrangement of steps, stairs can be classified into the following types:

 - Straight Stair,